sousu/xclip/README.md

-xclip: Tootip to observe clipboard
+xclip: Tooltip to observe clipboard